Eta and rho invariants on manifolds with edges: Introduction and statement of the main result

 \subsection{Statement of the main results}

 In this paper we study the classical statements from above in case where the compact manifold $M$ admits an incomplete edge singularity.
 Index theory has been extended from manifolds with boundary to spaces with conical singularities by Cheeger e.g. in \cite{Che:SGS}, see also Br\"uning and Seeley \cite{BruSee:ITF}, Lesch \cite{Les:OOF}, Lesch and Wojciechowski \cite{LW}, Fedosov-Schulze-Tarkhanov \cite{FST} and Chou \cite{Chou}, to name a few.
 Singular analysis has been employed by Bismut and Cheeger \cite{BiCh} in their families index theorem on manifolds with boundary, where they assumed invertibility of the boundary Dirac operators.
-Let us also mention work by Br\"uning \cite{Bru} for the signature operator on simple edge spaces of Witt type and more recently by Albin and Gell-Redman \cite{Albin-Jesse} for the spin Dirac operator on simple edge spaces satisfying a geometric Witt condition; in both these articles an explicit index formula is proved.
+Let us also mention work by Br\"uning \cite{Bru} for the signature operator on simple edge spaces of Witt type and the work by Albin and Gell-Redman \cite{Albin-Jesse} for the spin Dirac operator on simple edge spaces satisfying a geometric Witt condition (see also the recent contribution \cite{AGR17}); in these articles an explicit index formula is proved.

 Hodge theory on singular spaces has been developed by Cheeger in his seminal papers e.g. \cite{Che:SGS} and by Lesch \cite{Les:OOF}, Hunzicker-Mazzeo \cite{HM}, Bei \cite{Bei}, Albin, Leichtnam, Mazzeo and the first named author in \cite{signature-package}, as well as in \cite{Cheeger-spaces}.